-• Students that are nondegree seeking are not required to take COLL101.
-However, if students become degree or certificate seeking, they will be required to successfully complete the course.

-• Students that were enrolled before Fall 2005 (when the course was officially in the catalog) are not required to take the course and are grandfathered in.
-However, students must be consecutively enrolled prior to Fall 2005 to be considered under the grandfather clause.
+- Students that are nondegree seeking are not required to take COLL101.
+However, if students become degree or certificate seeking, they will be required to successfully complete the course. - Students that were enrolled before Fall 2005 (when the course was officially in the catalog) are not required to take the course and are grandfathered in.
+However, students must be consecutively enrolled prior to Fall 2005 to be considered under the grandfather clause. - Students wishing to enter a program leading to a field that requires a license or certification should be aware that a prior misdemeanor or felony conviction may restrict the individual's ability to obtain professional licensure or certification.